 I thought that my husband would end up in jail and my life with my children would return to normal.
 But I think being honest only made my situation worse.
-The workers saw my weakness as neglect.
 In the end, they charged me with “failure to protect” and placed my children in foster care.

 I Lost Everything

 After the meeting, my children were separated from me and from one another and placed in four different foster homes.
 I tried my best to make my children feel comfortable, but I will never forget the moment that I had to tell my oldest, “You have to stay with the nice lady and Mommy has to go somewhere else.”
 It was two weeks before her 6th birthday.
 She begged me not to go.
 But she already knew the reason why.
 She asked, “Is it because I told the lady that came to my school about Daddy?”

 CPS told me I had to move to a shelter immediately.
 I also had to call my boss and tell him that I was quitting so that my husband couldn’t find me at work.
 The worker drove me to my new home, a shelter in a city an hour away.

 My first night at the shelter I felt like a little kid hiding in the closet again.
 In one day I had lost everything that mattered to me—my children, my job as a supervisor, my home and my dignity.

 The first court hearing was a blur.
 I met my attorney a few minutes before it started.
 He told me that the best thing to do was to admit to all the allegations.
 He said this would help me get the kids back sooner.
 So I did that, but later I came to believe that it only hurt my case.

 After three weeks, the CPS worker gave me a copy of my treatment plan and asked me to sign it.
 It said I had to go to parenting classes, therapy and family therapy and find employment and housing.